 And one can't forget a good cocktail, paired to perfection with your authentic Italian meal.
 Thus, two cocktail highlights from North Italia's menu...

 A sultry, seductive cocktail that’s a refreshing remedy for those long, hot Miami days.
 Comingled with prosecco, lime, fiorente elderflower, and ginger infused Smirnoff made in-house for 48 hours, this light as air and blush pink aperitif is the ideal spirit to jumpstart your Italian style feast with.
 Recommended to pair with Italian meatballs or the white truffle garlic bread, your taste buds will sizzle as you prepare for abundant flavors to appear on your plate.

 After sipping on a sweet and pleasureful bombing spritzer, progress to a liqueur that’s all things Tex-Mex meets Italian flavor.
 North Italia’s Sicilian Margarita, mixed with gran centenario, anejo, solerno blood orange, and lime is a specialty of the house and grows perfectly next to something filled with zizz and zazz like their Squid Ink Malfadine.
 Curated with their specialty sangria, this bold brew on ice is a groovy twist on the classic margarita, best enjoyed outside on the patio.
 North Italia, The Shops at Mary Brickell Village, 900 S Miami Ave, 786-475-9100, northitaliarestaurant.com

-Photography courtesy of North Italia
+Photography by: Photography courtesy of North Italia